JaroslavWolny/optimal-protocol-v2/README.md

 ## 🤖 THE AVATAR SYSTEM (v3.0)

 Your twin is no longer a sphere.
-It is a **Low-Poly Entity** that physically transforms based on your discipline.
+It is a **Procedural Retro-FPS Sprite** that physically transforms based on your discipline.

 ### 1. 🧬 EVOLUTIONARY STAGES
 - **💀 STAGE 0: WITHERED (Low Integrity)**